WTFAcademy/WTF-zk/Languages/en/11_Group/readme.md

 ## 5. Summary

-In this lecture, we introduced abstract algebra, the basic definition, and properties of groups.
+In this lecture, we introduced abstract algebra, the basic definition, and the properties of groups.
 Many zero-knowledge proof algorithms are based on group theory, so it is important to grasp this concept.